 for that heat, Southern would need to foot the bill as an institution.

 Update: Kristin Kobes Du Mez’s “Jesus and John Wayne” (2020) has persuaded me that my reflections here underestimate the prevalence of hyper-complementarianism in the SBC’s Conservative Resurgence.
-I leave the anecdotal account of complementarianism below since it accurately reflects my own experience.
+I leave the anecdotal account of complementarianism below since it remains an accurate account of my own experience.

 A plucky band of Culture Warriors is calling for another Conservative Resurgence in the SBC.